 Public Works is the largest department in Snohomish County and responsible for many services that affect residents’ lives on a daily basis.
 Those services are divided into two main categories:

 - Roads: Developing and maintaining roads, bridges, traffic, and the general transportation system within unincorporated Snohomish County.

-Disposal of solid waste generated within all of Snohomish County
+- Solid Waste: Overseeing the disposal of solid waste (trash and recycling) within all of Snohomish County.